 When are babies ready for night weaning?

-By the time Baby is 5 or 6 months old, he may be ready for night weaning.
+By the time Baby is 5 or 6 months old, she may be ready for night weaning.
 Night weaning is optional of course, and some parents who enjoy the midnight cradles and feedings choose to skip it altogether, while some babies reduce and eventually end night feedings on their own.
 However, even if Baby doesn’t take the initiative on night weaning, there are several signs that it might be right for both of you:

-- Eating less often during the day: If Baby is eating less frequently during the day, this probably means that he is eating more during each meal, and may be able to sleep through the night without stopping to snack.
+- Eating less often during the day: If Baby is eating less frequently during the day, this probably means that she is eating more during each meal, and may be able to sleep through the night without stopping to snack.

 How can I get started?